top of page

 Countertop Options

 Draw daring edge shapes with wider overhangs to create a kitchen like no other.
-Cambria is made for those who truly love to cook.
+Quartz is made for those who truly love to cook.
 Because it's nonporous and nonabsorbent, it won't draw in moisture from raw or leftover food, which can harbor harmful bacteria.
 It gives off zero emissions, and no radon.
 There is no safer stone surface for food preparation, period.
 Just use warm water and mild soap to clean.
 Unlike granite and marble, quartz doesn’t need periodic sealing, polishing or reconditioning.
-You won’t have to work with messy oils or dangerous chemicals—there’s no cost of upkeep for Cambria once it’s installed.
+You won’t have to work with messy oils or dangerous chemicals—there’s no cost of upkeep for quartz once it’s installed.

 Granite has a rich beauty that few other countertop materials can match.
 It is a natural product with a timeless aura and appeal.
 Granite countertops take a high-quality kitchen to the next level visually and often become the centerpiece of the room.
 With more than 20 shades of granite to work with, you’ll find one that blends perfectly with your kitchen cabinets, flooring and walls.